How to clean the house fast

 I like to tackle one to two rooms at a time to prevent that.
 And I like to multitask when possible.

-Cleaning multitasking is not walking around like Inspector Gadget with cleaning tools in both hands.
+Cleaning multitasking is not walking around like Inspector Gadget with cleaning tools in both hands (no matter how much I wish this was possible and effective).
 It’s not dusting shelves and mopping the floor at the same time (that’s counterproductive!).

 Another great example is when using disinfectant.